Community Veterinary Medical Team Wellness Workshop Part 1 – 06/22/2021 at 6:00pm PST – Length: 60 minutes

-Strategies to help with overwhelm during uncertain times
+Strategies to help veterinary medical team members with overwhelm during uncertain times.

-In this workshop, we will introduce five subtle shifts that can help ease our burden of overwhelm so you can walk away with practical tools you can implement right away.
+In this workshop, we will introduce 5 subtle shifts that can help ease our burden of overwhelm so you can walk away with practical tools you can implement right away.

 - What causes overwhelm?
 Learn to recognize and address chronic exposure to stress and overwhelm

 - Create conditions for navigating stress, reducing anxiety

 Community Veterinary Medical Team Wellness Workshop Part 2 – 06/23/2021 at 6:00pm PST – Length: 60 minutes